-Irish-born sculptor Eva Rothschild puts her own spin on the modernist formalist sculpture tradition.
+Irish-born sculptor Eva Rothschild puts her own spin on the modernist-sculpture tradition.
 Her works nod to Brancusi, to Hepworth and Moore, to Caro, to minimalism.
 They also refer to vernacular forms: barriers and enclosures, curtains and seats, displays and play spaces.
 They are made from diverse and novel materials: concrete, leather, jesmonite, plastic.
-A floor-to-ceiling column—Technical Support—is actually a stack of brightly coloured resin casts of rolls of tape.
+A floor-to-ceiling column—Technical Support—is actually a stack of coloured-resin casts of rolls of tape.

 While she draws on the formalist tradition, Rothschild is not a dogmatic formalist.
 She says: 'I am a firm believer in almost everything.
 I couldn't make art without it having some sense of anxiety, superstition, belief, transcendence.
-I grew up within a Catholic background, so the idea of an object having a power beyond its material presence is not unusual to me.'
+The idea of an object having a power beyond its material presence seems very natural to me.'

 Kosmos is the first survey of Rothschild's work in Australasia.
 It’s a joint project with the Australian Centre for Contemporary Art, Melbourne, and is curated by ACCA Director Max Delany and ACCA Senior Curator Annika Kristensen.